RentTheRunway/vault-auto-config/README.md

 ```

 ##### Secrets
-For the `file-state` and `apply` commands, you can optionally pass a sops encrypted secrets yaml file, which will then
+For the `file-state` and `apply` commands, you can optionally pass in a values file that will be used to template values in your configuration files.

-be used as values in your configuration files.
+If your secrets are sops encrypted, you can also pass the encrypted secrets yaml file, which will also be used for templating.

 For example: